Fabian-t800/Spotify-API-Testing-PY-RF/readme.md

 			* Once in the folder, run the following command: pip install -r requirements.txt

 * _Chromedriver:_<br></br>
-	* Chromedriver 77.0.3865.40 was used. <a href=https://chromedriver.storage.googleapis.com/index.html?path=77.0.3865.40/> Please download chromedriver from this link.</a>
+	* Chromedriver 77.0.3865.40 was used. <a href=https://chromedriver.storage.googleapis.com/index.html?path=77.0.3865.40/> You can download chromedriver from this link.</a>
 	* **Note:** please download the chromedriver_win32.zip, if you use windows.

 _Note on pip:_ A link to how to use the pip install: <a href=https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing> Use pip for Installing </a><br></br>